 From Rangiroa's sparkling lagoon to the verdant peaks of Tahiti's neighbor, Moorea, immerse yourself in tropical paradise amid some of the planet's most vibrant underwater realms.
 This voyage features an incredible opportunity to snorkel or dive the far-flung reefs of Kiribati, chosen as part of National Geographic's Pristine Seas project.

 Depart the U.S. on an overnight flight to Tahiti.

 A day at sea brings us to the far-flung Southern Line Islands, where we’ll snorkel or dive some of the most remote and pristine coral reefs on Earth.
-Marine ecologist and National Geographic Explorer-in-Residence Enric Sala researched these islands as part of the Pristine Seas project and identified them as one of the last healthy, undisturbed places in the ocean.
-Spend three full days exploring these seldom-visited atolls: navigate the intricate channels of their lagoons by Zodiac or kayak, see nesting boobies and tropicbirds on shore, and swim above colorful tropical reefs.
-(B,L,D)
+Marine ecologist and National Geographic Explorer-in-Residence Enric Sala researched these islands as part of the Pristine Seas project and identified them as one of the only remaining healthy, undisturbed spots in the ocean.
+Enjoy plenty of time to explore these seldom-visited atolls: navigate the intricate channels of their lagoons by Zodiac or kayak, see nesting boobies and tropicbirds on shore, and swim above colorful tropical reefs.

-Disembark in Papeete this morning and tour Tahiti before transferring to the airport for your flight home.
+Disembark in Papeete this morning and tour Tahiti before transferring to the airport to catch your flight home.

-Book by March 31, 2017 and receive complimentary round-trip international airfare from Los Angeles.
-We'll also cover your bar tab on board and all tips for the crew.
+Book by July 31, 2018 and receive complimentary round-trip international airfare between Los Angeles and Papeete.
+We will also cover your bar tab on board and all tips for the crew.
 Book two or more South Pacific voyages aboard National Geographic Orion and save 10% on each expedition.

 Offers are for new bookings only, may not be combined with other offers, and are subject to availability.
 Please call for details.